xingchenchenya/music_dataset_analysis_final/README.md

-# music_dataset_analysisi_final_task
+# music_dataset_analysis

 by 2021214262-chenshiyu
+This project is the implementation code for my final assignment of the big data course.

-the dataset is from https://www.kaggle.com/datasets/revilrosa/music-label-dataset/data
+And, the music dataset is from https://www.kaggle.com/datasets/revilrosa/music-label-dataset/data